Elevation: 10,718 ft

 This peak is not in the book.

-This impressively steep peak sits 0.7 miles west of Peak 11202 and 0.7 miles south of Island Lake.
+Peak 10718 is an impressive peak that is located 0.7 miles west of Peak 11202 and 0.7 miles south of Island Lake.
 It is seldom climbed.
 Livingston Douglas has provided the detailed route information set out below as well as suggesting the name Hourglass Peak.
 Also see Dave Pahlas’ trip report linked below.
+USGS Boulder Chain Lakes

-From the Big Boulder Creek TH parking lot, hike up FST-047, passing the Livingston Mill cabins/buildings on your right.
-Continue on FST-047 until reaching a trail junction (TJ) at the Wilderness Boundary, which is about 2-1/2 miles from the TH parking lot.
+From the Big Boulder Creek trailhead parking lot, hike up FST-047, passing the Livingston Mill cabins/buildings on your right.
+Continue on FST-047 until reaching a trail junction at the Wilderness Boundary, which is about 2-1/2 miles from the trailhead parking lot.
 At this junction, FST-047 goes left; FST-680 (Big Boulder Creek Trail) goes straight.
 Go straight on FST-680 here.

-Just over 1-1/2 miles later, you’ll reach another TJ; continue straight ahead on FST-680.
-Just under 1/2 mile from the TJ, you’ll cross Gunsight Creek on a log bridge.
-Continue up the trail another 1-1/4 miles to a footbridge across the Walker Lake outlet stream (8,850′).
-Please note that the Boulder Chain of Lakes map inaccurately places this stream crossing at 8,700′.
+Just over 1-1/2 miles later, you’ll reach another trail junction; continue straight ahead on FST-680.
+Just under 1/2 mile from the trail junction, you’ll cross Gunsight Creek on a log bridge.
+Continue up the trail another 1-1/4 miles to a footbridge across the Walker Lake outlet stream (8,850 feet).
+Please note that the Boulder Chain Lakes map inaccurately places this stream crossing at 8,700 feet.
 This is an important error because it will confuse you as to where you should leave the trail to begin the bushwhack up to Goat Lake.
-Go straight at the TJ for FST-601/Walker Lake (the trail sign says “Walter Lake”) to continue up towards Island Lake.
-The Walker Lake trail is NOT SHOWN on the USGS quadrangle.
+Go straight at the trail junction for FST-601/Walker Lake (the trail sign says “Walter Lake”) to continue up towards Island Lake.
+The Walker Lake Trail is NOT SHOWN on the USGS quadrangle.

 About 1/4 mile after crossing the Walker Lake outlet stream, you’ll reach two stream crossings with small footbridges across them.
 These two streams are branches of the Island Lake outlet stream.
 Warning: the USGS map does NOT SHOW the trail crossing the outlet stream coming down from Island Lake until much higher in elevation; the map is wrong.
 After the second crossing, leave the trail to bushwhack E below imposing cliffs to reach the outlet stream coming down from Goat Lake.

-Bushwhack through massive boulders and thick forest on the S side of the Island Lake outlet stream, at the base of massive cliffs on your RHS, to reach Goat Lake’s outlet stream.
-Unfortunately, you will have to drop 150′ in elevation to get underneath the RHS cliff face and reach the critical outlet stream coming down from Goat Lake.
+Bushwhack through massive boulders and thick forest on the S side of the Island Lake outlet stream, at the base of massive cliffs on your right side, to reach Goat Lake’s outlet stream.
+Unfortunately, you will have to drop 150 vertical feet to get underneath the right-side cliff face and reach the critical outlet stream coming down from Goat Lake.
 This is not a pleasant traverse/bushwhack but, thankfully, it only takes just over 10 minutes to complete.

 When you return from Goat Lake, you can avoid most of the uphill by traversing across the braided branches of the Island Lake outlet stream and intercepting the trail just below a waterfall (rather than retracing your ascent route).
 The forest is relatively flat and unpleasant with deadfall, but it goes pretty quickly (I only ascended 30′ to get back to the trail).

-If you plan to also climb Peak 11202 today, by doing a ridge traverse over to that peak (as the USGS map shows as feasible), I have some bad news for you.
-The map conveniently hides an imposing tower/block just E of the ridge saddle at 10,400′.
-I couldn’t see a way over or around it, and I had planned to climb Peak 11202 today.
-There is a way to do it the same day, however (which I did).
+If you plan to also climb Peak 11202 today, by doing a ridge traverse over to that peak (which the USGS map shows as feasible), I have some bad news for you.
+The map conveniently hides an imposing tower/block just E of the ridge saddle at 10,400 feet.
+I couldn’t see a way over or around it and I had planned to climb Peak 11202 today.
+There is a way to do it the same day, however.
 Return to the ridge saddle area where you reached the ridge.
-From there, descend 600′ down to just below 9,800′ and contour eastward on dreadful glacial moraine boulders to reach the E-side cirque mentioned earlier.
+From there, descend 600 vertical feet down to just below 9,800 feet and contour eastward on dreadful glacial moraine boulders to reach the east side cirque mentioned earlier.
 From there, please consult the Southwest Ridge/Southwest Face Route for Peak 11202 for more details.